apache/beam/learning/prompts/code-explanation/03_io_bigquery.md

 ```python
 output = (p | "Read table" >> ReadFromBigQuery(table=options.table))
 ```
 The `ReadFromBigQuery` transform uses a BigQuery export job to save a table snapshot to Google Cloud Storage and then reads from each produced file.
-The default file format is AVRO.
+The default file format is Avro.

 Another option is to use a SQL query to read data from BigQuery.